 Does Black Oxygen Really Work?

-And then there are the reports BOO supplements contain toxic heavy metals like lead and arsenic which, if true is very concerning.
-Based on that the supplement cannot be recommended.
-So is BOO the magic molecule or just packaged dirt?
-Since the BOO company appears to have gone out of business we may have to wait for better studies to determine the answer.
+And then there are the reports BOO supplements contain toxic heavy metals like lead and arsenic, which, if true is very concerning.
+Based on this, the supplement cannot be recommended.
+So is BOO the magic molecule or just expensive, packaged dirt?
+Since the BOO company appears to have gone out of business, we may have to wait for better studies to determine the answer.
 Fulvic acids are intriguing soil nutrients that may have health benefits although most of the research involves animals and cells.